So, where do we start here?

 Oh yes.
 Once again we have come toe-to-toe with the Generic Male Protagonist in all of his non-offensive, wish-fulfillment glory.
 While our nameable hero isn’t the worst I’ve seen in this medium, he remains difficult to define in terms of the overall plot.
 In raw, utilitarian terms, AA’s protagonist exists as a catalyst for his supporting cast.
 While he contributes very little in terms of personality and development, we get to see the rest of the cast grow because he is in their lives.
 It fits into the Classic GMP model and it, again, is probably the best use of this particular type of protagonist.

 Because of the protagonist’s role, we get more out of the supporting cast than we otherwise would’ve gotten.
 They never go far outside of their archetype, but their development feels sincerer and connects a little more than if these archetypes were played up for either fanservice or comedy and that development happens regardless of the player’s interactions with that character.
 One of the best examples is the tsundere Kaori.
 In my first playthrough I decided to date Valerie: a snarky, flirty blonde (stop laughing Lore) who also happens to be a genius programmer.
-Because of that choice, I had less time to hang out with her, but later in the game when we finally do meet back up it turns out she has been getting closer to another guy in that time period.
+Because of that choice, I had less time to hang out with Kaori, but later in the game when we finally do meet back up it turns out she has been getting closer to another guy in that time period.
 I enjoyed this turn and having the opportunity to push for Kaori to go into this relationship and it shows that, at least in the Ace Academy universe, the characters do have a life and interests outside of the main character’s orbit.

 Interestingly enough, this idea is perfected with the protagonist’s sister and uncle that merges the fun of the protagonist’s friends with the emotional investment that our GMP can’t bring to the table on his own.
 While the protagonist’s friends mostly development off-screen, his sister Nikki and uncle Kaito have nearly as much screen time as our protagonist.
 Because of this, we get to see a lot of their growth and we get some of the best scenes in the entire game, including a scene where Nikki wants to celebrate her deceased Mother’s birthday.
 It’s a rare enough thing in most popular fiction to get this much out of your supporting cast and whether it’s a happy accident or planned out from the get-go, it is worth noting.

-The character building isn’t always smooth as some scenes just assume you’ve hung out with one of the characters and doesn’t give the player any explanation as to what’s going on.
+Other than that, some scenes just assume you’ve hung out with one of the characters and doesn’t give the player any explanation as to what’s going on.
 The romantic relationships can also feel stunted at times as the team worked to include scenes ripped from anime without proper context and build up, or even a desire to execute.
 Going back to my first run through with Valerie, one scene involves us going to a love hotel so that Valerie could book them in the Paris suite and imagine they’re both in France.
 Nothing is hinted to have happened and I’m fine with that, but it feels like they just wanted to shove a love hotel scene in there and it reminded me of the lack of imagination in the world building because if that’s all they wanted to do, then surely they was some sort of virtual reality or augmented reality system they could use to simulate Paris…you know, since it’s 2049!!!

 And, to be frank, what we get from one half of the game doesn’t always translate to the other.
 All of the work gone into developing these characters is thrown out the bloody window whenever we’re dragged back into either a mech fight or the story wants to stop to homage an anime staple such as a beach episode, hot springs episode, etc. etc. There are two different writers listed along with several producers and it translates to the overall feeling of the game where there were several different ideas on what to do and no one to connect them all to ensure coherence.
 It’s actually kind of sad because the tools to build a good story are here.
 It’s just dragged down in the muck thanks to the rest of the game’s dependency on the familiar.